-Cutting Edge Irish Healthcare Innovation on Display at Arab Health 2024
+Cutting Edge Irish Healthcare Innovation On Display At Arab Health 2024

-17 innovative Irish companies backed by Enterprise Ireland will bring their world leading solutions in life sciences, MedTech, and healthcare.

-Irish organisation, Healthy Place to Work® awards Dubai Police headquarters the prestigious certification, the first of its kind in the Middle East.

-Dubai, United Arab Emirates, 31 January 2024: Ireland, a globally renowned hub for Life Science and Pharmaceuticals, is taking part in Arab Health 2024 in Dubai this week, hosting its country pavilion for the twelfth year consecutively.
-Seventeen leading Irish companies, backed by Enterprise Ireland, the Irish Government’s trade, and innovation agency, will showcase their solutions in demand worldwide at the largest healthcare exhibition of its kind in the Middle East held at the Dubai World Trade Centre.
+Dubai, United Arab Emirates: Ireland, a globally renowned hub for Life Science and Pharmaceuticals, is taking part in Arab Health 2024 in Dubai this week, hosting its country pavilion for the twelfth year consecutively.
+Seventeen leading Irish companies, backed by Enterprise Ireland, the Irish Government's trade, and innovation agency, will showcase their solutions in demand worldwide at the largest healthcare exhibition of its kind in the Middle East held at the Dubai World Trade Centre.

 To coincide with Arab Health, Minister of State for Trade Promotion, Digital and Company Regulation, Dara Calleary TD, is leading a four-day trade mission to Dubai alongside Leo Clancy, CEO of Enterprise Ireland, to support the Irish companies showcasing at Arab Health.
 During his visit, the Minister is set to meet with UAE ministers, heads of organisations and business leaders to discuss the latest developments and innovation in the sectors of medtech, aviation, artificial intelligence, and fintech.